Article written by Elisa

 A UNESCO World Heritage site, Pont du Gard is a true technical feat.
 It measures 48 meters high and has three vertical rows of arches: 6 on the lowest level, 11 on the second level, and 35 on the third and top levels.
 Don’t miss the Museum of the Pont du Gard, which traces the history of the aqueduct’s construction.

-The Pont du Gard makes a great day trip from Nîmes, Uzés, or Avignon.
-You can also reach it by kayak, sailing the Gardon River.
-Some of the proposed tours are available all year.
+The Pont du Gard makes one of the best day trips from Avignon, Nîmes, or Uzès.
+You can also reach it by kayak, by sailing along the Gardon River.

 3. Carcassonne & The Cathar Country

-The Cathar Country (Pays Cathare in French) is one of the most fascinating areas to visit in the Occitanie region.
-It has an incredible heritage and a turbulent history of heresy and crusades.
-The Cathar Country is an ensemble of medieval castles, villages, and Romanesque abbeys related to the Cathars and Catharism – a Christian dualist movement that thrived in the Languedoc Region between the 12th and 14th centuries.
-These sites were witnesses of the conflict between the Catholic Church and the Cathars 800 years ago.
+The Cathar Country is one of the most fascinating areas to visit in the Occitanie region, rich in heritage and marked by a turbulent history of heresy and crusades.
+It is made up of medieval castles, villages, and Romanesque abbeys connected to the Cathars – a Christian dualist movement that flourished in the Languedoc region between the 12th and 14th centuries.
+These sites stand as witnesses to the conflict between the Catholic Church and the Cathars more than 800 years ago.

-The Cité de Carcassonne is one of the most important sites in the Cathar Country and one of the top Occitanie tourist attractions.
+The Cité de Carcassonne is one of the most important sites in the Cathar Country and one of the main tourist attractions in Occitanie.
 The city became a land of heresy in Pope Innocent III’s eyes, and it was one of the main targets during the first Cathar Crusade in 1209, led by Simon de Montfort.
-Explore Carcassonne’s Castle and Ramparts and uncover the Citadel’s secrets with this top-rated walking tour with a certified guide.
+Explore its medieval castle and ramparts and uncover the citadel’s secrets with this top-rated walking tour with a certified guide.

 The Cathar Country is best explored by car as most of its sites are poorly (or not at all) served by public transportation.
-Here’s my suggested itinerary for a road trip in the Cathar Country, which combines history, culture, and stunning scenery.
+Here’s a suggested road trip itinerary through the Cathar Country, combining history, culture, and breathtaking scenery.

 4. The Villages of Aveyron

-Located in the heart of the Occitanie region, the Aveyron is full of history and exceptional sites.
-At an altitude of 144 to 1,463 meters, the Aveyron stretches from the desert plateau of Larzac to green valleys crisscrossed by rivers.
+Located in the heart of Occitanie, the Aveyron is rich in history and home to remarkable sites.
+Rising from 144 to 1,463 meters, it stretches from the barren plateau of Larzac to lush valleys threaded with rivers.

 The Aveyron is a land of character – rough and sweet at the same time – where life tends to slow down, just like in the old times.
 The Aveyron is also a paradise for food and nature lovers.

 Where to start?
-Conques, located along the Santiago de Compostela pilgrimage route, and the villages of Belcastel, Najac, and Peyre are some of the best places to visit in Occitanie.
+Conques, situated along the Santiago de Compostela pilgrimage route, is a must-see, along with the villages of Belcastel, Najac, and Peyre.
+Other highlights include the cliffside village of Rocamadour, the fortified streets of La Couvertoirade, and the riverside charm of Sainte-Eulalie d’Olt.

 5. Sant Martí del Canigó and Sant Miquel de Cuixà Abbeys